Man stabbed in Singapore's financial district

-SINGAPORE, Nov 14 (Reuters) - A man was stabbed in the centre of Singapore’s financial district on Friday, a rare attack in a country which has one of the lowest crime rates in the world.
+SINGAPORE (Reuters) - A man was stabbed in the center of Singapore’s financial district on Friday, a rare attack in a country which has one of the lowest crime rates in the world.

 Witnesses said they saw two men shouting at each other before one of them stabbed the other.
-The victim then chased his attacker through the centre of Raffles Place.
+The victim then chased his attacker through the center of Raffles Place.

 “The guy who got stabbed chased the culprit who was running off,” said Glendon, 24, who declined to give his surname.